 The castle was probably built in the first half of the fourteenth century, after the division of the Balog family property, which occurred in 1297 between the branches of the family from Blh, Rimavská Seč and Drienčany.
 Nicholas Balog, whose son Ladislav wrote from Drienčany, took part in it.
 Perhaps one of them was the founder of the new, modest castle Drienok.
 It did not appear in written documents until 1413.
 Its end can be associated with the beginning of the second half of the 15th century.
 At that time, post-Hussite troops of Jan Jiskra appeared at the time, with whom John Hunyady fought in Drienčany in 1452.
-Their final liquidation took place in 1460 during the campaign of Sebastian Rozgonyi, who captured Drienčany and probably also Drienok, who was probably destroyed at that time.
+They were to be conquered in a rather unconventional way, as a result of flooding the surrounding areas, which forced the capitulation of the defenders.
+Their final liquidation took place in 1460 during the campaign of Sebastian Rozgonyi, who captured Drienčany and probably also Drienok.
+During the fights the castle was most likely destroyed.

 The castle has not survived to modern times.
 Only relics of foundations and earth fortifications are now visible.
 The whole is located on a heavily wooded area.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

 Sýkora M., Hrady doby husitské, Diplomová práce, Most 2013.